Kon'e: Twelve Imperial Insignia (Jūnishō)

 The mo (裳, pleated skirt) shares the same red ground as the ōsode and is embroidered with the remaining four motifs of the twelve imperial insignia:

 seaweed (sō), rice grains (funmai), fu (斧, axe-shaped pattern), and Futsu (黻, a paired design resembling the Chinese character 亜).

-Differences between Japanese and Tang Chinese Konben Attire
+Differences between Japanese and Tang Chinese konben

-There are several differences between the Japanese konben—a combination of the kon’e (imperial robe) and benkan (imperial crown)—and its Chinese (Tang dynasty) counterpart.
+There are several differences between the Japanese konben—a combination of the kon'e (imperial robe) and benkan (imperial crown)—and its Chinese (Tang dynasty) counterpart.